matthost/lifespan/README.md

       - male: +12% median, +6% p90
       - female: no effect
   - Safety
     - Seems safe, given natural consumption and mice testing with much larger amounts.
-  - Dose
-    - ITP tested a human equivalent 3.5g / day, but most supplements have only 12mg.
+Note ITP tested a human equivalent 3.5g / day, but most supplements have only 12mg.
 - Sulforaphane
   - Background
     - An ingredient of broccoli.